bourgeron-lab/gollum/README.md

 # gollum
-detection of rings on acrocentric chromosomes using short reads sequencing
+Detection of rings on acrocentric chromosomes using short reads sequencing

 ## Installation

-This tool is available through the pip package manager in python and can be installed with: `pip install gollumpy`.
+This tool is available through the pip package manager in python (>=3.8) and can be installed with:
+`pip install gollumpy`.

 `gollum` depends on 2 additional tools:
 - `samtools` which can be installed by various means including `conda` or `brew` for mac
 - `blat` which can be installed using `conda` or a binary can directly be downloaded from http://hgdownload.soe.ucsc.edu/admin/exe/

 ## Usage
+`gollum` is designed to function on whole genome sequencing aligned using T2T reference genome.

 ```
 gollum -h